 Luxury shop displays allow some of New York’s most creative souls to show off their talents and shine their brightest.
 Even if my budget doesn’t allow me to shop in these stores, I can window shop all I want.
-My favorites include Barneys, Henri Bendel, Harry Winston, Louis Vuitton, and of course, Bergdorf Goodman, where the windows are worth the trip alone.
+My favorites include Cartier, Harry Winston, Louis Vuitton, and of course, Bergdorf Goodman, where the windows are worth the trip alone.

 I’m not a fan of cold weather, but I like the cold during the month of December because a good freeze puts me in the Christmas spirit.
-After strolling around town in the winter chill, I want to stop by one of my favorite bars, like Amelie, just a few blocks from my apartment, and warm up with a nice glass or two of red wine.
-For drinks, I also like the Writing Room on the Upper East Side, Randolph’s Bar & Lounge in Midtown, and deep in the bowels of the Financial District, one of the city’s most unique bars is The Bar Room at Temple Court in the Beekman Hotel.
-Go for a cocktail!
+After strolling around town in the winter chill, I want to stop by one of my favorite restos, like Amelie, just a few blocks from my apartment, and warm up with a nice glass or two of red wine and the steak frites.
+Deep in the bowels of the Financial District, one of the city’s most unique bars is The Bar Room at Temple Court in the Beekman Hotel.
+Go for a cocktail and a snack!
 It is worth the splurge.

 The oversized menorah on Broadway makes a statement!
 It’s set on the island in the center of the four-lane avenue on the Upper West Side, and no one can miss it.
 Each night of Hanukkah, another candle lights.
 I love how New Yorkers can observe more than one holiday at a time, and in a way, they celebrate everyone’s holidays simultaneously.

-Staying home in my apartment… Cooking a nice dinner, maybe beef Bourguignon, or (ordering a nice dinner!) and relaxing while I watch a classic New York holiday movie like Elf or Serendipity.
+Staying home in my apartment… Cooking a nice dinner (or ordering a nice dinner!) and relaxing while I watch a classic New York holiday movie like Elf or Serendipity.
 All the while, my Christmas tree shimmers in the background as I sip a few pours from a good bottle of wine (do you see a pattern here?).
 At times, knowing that I live in New York City is enough.